 What Is a Gamma Squeeze?

-This piece will dig into what a gamma squeeze is, what it has to do with options trading, and what it means for investors.
+This article digs into what a gamma squeeze is, what it has to do with options trading, and what it means for investors.

 Overview of Options Trading

-It’ll be helpful if we quickly recap how options trading works.
+Here’s a quick recap of how options trading works.
 Options can be bought and sold, just like stocks.
-In short, they’re contracts that give purchasers the right (but not the obligation) to buy or sell an asset—i.e., the option to transact.
+In short, they’re contracts that give purchasers the right (but not the obligation) to buy or sell an asset — i.e., the option to transact.

 Options can be used to speculate on price changes.
-For example, if an investor thinks the price of a stock is going to increase, they can purchase an options contract to put themselves in a position to profit if their prediction were to come true.
+For example, if an options trader thinks the price of a stock is going to increase, they can purchase an options contract to put themselves in a position to profit if their prediction were to come true.

-There are call and put options to take into account.
+There are two basic types of options: call and put options.
 A call gives purchasers the right to buy an asset at a certain time or price, whereas a put gives them the right to sell it.
 Buying these types of options allows them to effectively bet on a stock, without outright owning it.
-Purchasers typically pay a small “premium,” or the price of the contract.
+Purchasers typically pay a “premium,” or the price of the contract.

 Generally, if an investor thinks a stock’s price will increase, they buy calls.
 If they think it will decrease, they buy puts.